-GUIDELINES FOR WORKERS' COMPENSATION RATE DEVIATION FILINGS TO BE EFFECTIVE ON OR AFTER APRIL 1, 2014
+GUIDELINES FOR WORKERS' COMPENSATION RATE DEVIATION FILINGS TO BE EFFECTIVE ON OR AFTER JULY 1, 2016

-Attached are the revised Guidelines for Workers' Compensation Rate Deviation Filings Filed by Workers' Compensation Insurers and Self-Insurance Groups that were recently released by the Division of Insurance.
+Attached are the revised Guidelines for Workers' Compensation Rate Deviation Filings Filed by Workers' Compensation Insurers and Self-Insurance Groups that were recently released by the Division of Insurance ("DOI").

-These guidelines indicate the required elements of deviation filings and other plans subject to review under the deviation statute and also provide the timeframes for filing or continuing individual carrier rate deviations, following the promulgation of workers' compensation rates, effective on or after April 1, 2014.
+These guidelines indicate the required elements of deviation filings and other plans subject to review under the deviation statute and also provide the timeframes for filing or continuing individual carrier rate deviations, following the promulgation of workers' compensation rates, effective on or after July 1, 2016.

-It is important to note that any WCRIBMA member wishing to retain any currently approved deviation or scheduled rating plan without alteration beyond March 31, 2014, may extend such deviation to any date up to March 31, 2015 by submitting a Notice to Reviewer in its currently approved SERFF filing on or before March 31, 2014 indicating its desire for such extension.
-Any member wishing to offer a new or altered rate deviation or scheduled rating plan to be effective after April 1, 2014 must submit its completely supported filing in SERFF, based on the rates approved to be effective on April 1, 2014, at least 30 days prior to the proposed effective date.
+It is important to note that any company wishing to retain any currently approved deviation or scheduled rating plan without alteration beyond June 30, 2016, may extend such deviation to any date up to and including August 31, 2016 by submitting a Notice to Reviewer in its currently approved SERFF filing on or before June 30, 2016 indicating its desire for such extension.
+No deviation or schedule rating plan filing approved to be effective on or before June 30, 2016 may be used by any company beyond June 30, 2016, unless the DOI has timely received the Note to Reviewer indicated above.